What to Wear to an Interview

 Cut, Comb, and Shave

 Many people forget that their hairstyles need to complement their attire, so it's a good idea to visit your hairdresser or barber before a big interview for a bit of a touch-up.
-Additionally, you may want to tone down a particularly trendy cut in favor of something a little more conventional.
+Additionally, you may want to tone down a particularly trendy cut in favour of something a little more conventional.
 Males should always shave and neatly trim any facial hair before their face-to-face meetings, as this adds a neatness to their overall "package."

 Be certain to bring a brush or comb and give yourself a once-over before your appointment, paying particularly attention to the back of your hair (many people forget this area since it's "out of sight, out of mind"; just remember that when you walk out of the room, your interviewer's last glimpse of you will be the back of your head.)